-Again, this is purely preference.
+This is purely preference.
 We know all about that lovely image you have in your head of starting a law library of your own in your home office someday, and you can certainly start chipping away at it by buying your books.
-Some students also find the highlighting and notes in used books to be distracting and feel that they learn best with a blank canvas.
+Some students find the highlighting and notes in used books to be distracting and feel that they learn best with a blank canvas.

 We will mention that the law changes all the time, and there's always the possibility that the books you use today will be outdated by the time you practice.
-Plus, renting your books frees up some of your precious money for things like, you know, food.
+Plus, renting your books frees up some of your precious money.
 Rented books can be written in, highlighted in, etc. - they just have to be turned in at the end of the semester.

 Additionally, we know that for some students, the price of law school textbooks is a very heavy burden.
 The law library circulation desk has copies of every textbook being used by a professor for the semester available to be checked out for two hours at a time.
-From there, you can scan the pages, or just read and take notes (NOT in the book) and return it.
-It's first-come, first-served, so it may not always be the most reliable way to make sure you can access the textbook when you want it, but it's a great option if you're waiting on aid to come in, you don't plan on buying or renting the book, or you just forgot yours at home.
+It's first-come, first-served, so it may not always be the most reliable way to make sure you can access the textbook when you want it, but it's a great option if you're waiting on aid to come in before getting your own books or you just forgot yours at home.